 PrimoCache fulfills an intelligent cache replacement algorithm which optimally determines cache blocks needed to be discarded to make room for new data when cache space is full.
 This cache algorithm combines two normal algorithms which are Least Frequently Used (LFU) and Least Recently Used (LRU), and provides a better cache hit ratio.
 It is self-tuning and requires no user-specified parameters.

 PrimoCache allows multiple cache strategies and flexible configurations.
 It is implemented in Windows kernel level and is transparent to other applications.
 Therefore no application or system changes are required for this caching solution.
 With PrimoCache, you can easily setup caches for local disks and speed up your computers.

 One of the PrimoCache's core components is a storage class filter driver which resides in the storage stack, intercepting I/O requests for data on disk.
 If requested data is contained in the cache, this request can be served by simply reading the cache, which is comparably faster.
 Otherwise the data has to be fetched from disk.
 Hence, the more requests can be served from the cache the better the overall system performance is.

-- Supports Write-Through and Write-Deferred modes
+- Supports Write-Through and Write-Deferred caching modes.

-- Supports OS Invisible Memory
+- Supports OS Invisible Memory.

 - Supports caching for multiple volumes

-- Supports cache plug and play
+- Supports plug and play.

 - Windows caches all data, while PrimoCache can cache on behalf of a specified volume in which users are interested.
 Given same size of system memory, the latter has a higher hit-rate.

-All versions of Windows XP, Windows Vista, Windows 7, Windows 8, Windows 8.1, Windows Server 2003, Windows Server 2008 and Windows Server 2012, including x86 and x64 editions.
+All versions of Windows Server 2003/2003R2/2008/2008R2/2012/2012R2/2016/2019, including x86 and x64 editions.